giantswarm/docs/src/content/general/architecture/capi/index.md

 ## Giant Swarm Platform

-The Giant Swarm Platform is based on the management cluster API.
+The Giant Swarm Platform is based on the API of the management cluster.
 The main reason is that Kubernetes has become the de-facto standard for managing infrastructure in a modern way.
 Its extensibility makes it easy to transform a cluster in a Platform with a secret sauce that makes the experience great.

 Our platform let's customers manage (workload) clusters and applications in a Cloud Native fashion.
 Following is an explanation of the bootstrapping process of a cluster, how it is managed throughout its lifecycle and which cluster components run based on its role (i.e. workload cluster or management cluster).

 ### Bootstrapping

 The initial deployment entails the creation of that management cluster in a defined region.
-We built a tool that performs all steps need to create a cluster and convert it to a management cluster.
+We built a tool that performs all steps needed to create a cluster and convert it to a management cluster.

 The process involves several steps that we will review briefly in the following list: